Stay updated on what is trending in health. Discover tips and resources for a healthier, balanced life.

 How to Protect Yourself from Listeria

-1. Heat deli meats and hot dogs until steaming hot before eating
+Heat deli meats and hot dogs until steaming hot – Listeria can grow even in refrigerated meats.
+Heating to 165°F (74°C) kills the bacteria.

-3. Wash fruits and veggies thoroughly—even those with a rind or peel
+Wash fruits and veggies thoroughly—even those with a rind or peel – Bacteria on the surface can spread when cutting.
+Scrub firm produce like melons and cucumbers.

 Bonus Tip for Expecting Moms: